-Located within the Michigan League building on the central campus of the University of Michigan, the Lydia Mendelssohn Theatre is an intimate, shoe-box theatre seating 644.
-Decorated with solid oak paneling that creates an atmosphere of elegance and charm, the Mendelssohn Theatre is perfect for smaller conferences.
-Just down the hallway in the Michigan League are similarly designed, tasteful private dining rooms and a large ballroom.
-The Mendelssohn Theatre is also used extensively for theatrical productions and solo recitals.
+Located within the Michigan League building on the central campus of the University of Michigan, the Lydia Mendelssohn Theatre is an intimate, shoe-box theatre seating 600.
+Decorated with solid oak paneling that creates an atmosphere of elegance and charm, the Mendelssohn Theatre is perfect for smaller performances, lectures or conferences.

 The Mendelssohn Theatre is one of the few theaters in the United States to have a plaster “cyclorama,” a curved wall at the back of the stage.
 The cyclorama improves sound in the theater and can be used for creative lighting effects.